Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Iran has also made it difficult for any attacker to eliminate the missile threat by spreading launch complexes around the country.

 Yet another concern is Iran’s development of a space launch capability.
 Iran became just the ninth country to demonstrate this capability when it launched the Omid satellite from a Safir-2 rocket.
 Though the satellite ultimately crashed into the ocean, the launch was an indication that Iran was making progress toward developing long-range ballistic missiles.
-Additional satellites have been launched, and more are planned with capabilities for communication, reconnaissance, remote sensing, and imaging.
+Additional satellites have been launched, and more are planned with communication, surveillance, remote sensing, and imaging capabilities.
 CRS noted that the Iranian space launch program is “a matter of national pride and self-sufficiency in space in the face of widespread international condemnation.”
-CRS also warned that Iran, like other space-faring countries, “will use space for a range of military purposes, such as for reconnaissance and communications.”
+Like other space-faring countries, CRS also warned that Iran “will use space for a range of military purposes, such as for reconnaissance and communications.”

 The CRS study concluded that “Iran has not shown that it is deterred or dissuaded by U.S. conventional military superiority, or by U.S. and international sanctions, or by the deployment of U.S. BMD [ballistic missile defense] capabilities.”